BIMIB-DISCo/J-Space.jl/README.md

 J-SPACE simulate the evolution of the sequence of the sample after the simulation of the clonal dynamics.
 The user can sample the whole population or a subset of it, and the J-SPACE evaluate the phylogenetic tree of the samples.
 This GT tree is returned as a Newick file in the folder specified by the variable "/path_to_save_files/" .

 The molecular evolution of an ancestral genome  (which can be given by the user as FASTA file or generated randomly) is simulated along the sampled tree via the Doob-Gillespie algorithm.
-The user can use an infinite-site model to have fast simulations of situations where the genome is long, the mutational rate is very low (e.g.,<10^-8 substitution for unit of time), and the total simulated time is long.
+The user can use an infinite-site model to have fast simulations of situations where the genome is long, the mutational rate is very low (e.g.,<10^-8 substitution for unit of time per site), and the total simulated time is long.

 In the case of finite-site models, J-SPACE takes as input the matrix of instantaneous rates for different substitution models: JC69, F81, K80, HKY85, TN93, and K81.
 We suppose that the indels have a size distributed as  a Lavalette distribution.

 The user can also generate a custom time-dependetn substitution model based on the Mutational signatures of the COSMIC database.
-In this case the user should provide the list of labels of the desired SBS signature in the COSMIC database (https://cancer.sanger.ac.uk/signatures/) (e.g.,  xxxx), the list of change points (xxxx), the values of the activations for each signature in each of the time span defined by the changepoints (e.g., xxxx) and the ratio of mutation due to the background uniform process or due to the mutational signatures (e.g.xxxx).
+In this case the user should provide the list of labels of the desired SBS signature in the COSMIC database (https://cancer.sanger.ac.uk/signatures/) (e.g.,  `used_sign = ["SBS1","SBS4","SBS16"]`
+ ), the list of change points (e.g., one change-point at time  50 should be specified `vector_change_points = [0.0, 50.0]`), the values of the activations for each signature in each of the time span defined by the change-points (e.g., `vector_activities = [[0.7,0.2,0.1], [0.0,0.3,0.7]]`)
+) and the ratio of mutation due to the background uniform process or due to the mutational signatures (e.g., `ratio_background_signature = 0.8`).
  Note that using finite-site for long genomes come at the cost of computational performance.
- After this computation, the sequences of the samples (i.e., the leafs of the phylogenetic tree) are returned as FASTA file in the folder  /"path_to_save_files"/Fasta output/
+ After this computation, the sequences of the samples (i.e., the leafs of the phylogenetic tree) are returned as FASTA file in the folder  /"path_to_save_files"/Fasta output.